ANSS Composite Catalog Caveats

 The bottom portion of each figure indicates the monthly contributions from that network.
 An X indicates submitted data, no symbol indicates no data or no submitted data.
 The top part of the figure indicates the number of earthquakes in each submission.
 These vary as a function of time, due to issues such as network funding and background seismicity.

-These figures are updated weekly and are based on this file of event counts for each network code.
+These figures are based on this file of event counts for each network code.
 Click on a image to see the full-sized figure

 As illustrated above, some of the earliest contributions to the ANSS Composite Catalog come from networks in California and Alaska.
 The earliest entry in the NEIC catalog is in 1920.
 Significant US effort in earthquake monitoring outside of California did not begin until the 1960s and 1970s, motivated by the concern over nuclear weapons testing and the advent of the NEHRP program.